pineapplemachine/mach.d/mach/range/readme.md

 ## mach.range.retro

-The `retro` function can be used to enumerate the contents of an input iterable in reverse-order.
+The `retro` function can be used to enumerate the contents of an input iterable in reverse order.

 ``` D
 assert("hello".retro.equals("olleh"));